openobserve/openobserve-docs/docs/docs/zplane.md

 ## Limitations

-1. Must provider organization & stream name in URL
-2. No support for analyze, fuzzy,  widlcard search , all of those are string match.
+1. No support for analyze, fuzzy, wildcard search, all of those are treated as string match.